adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-01-getting-hugo-support-out-of-beta.md

 ### **Hugo now**

 Hugo support is now leaving the loving arms of public beta and emerging into the light of … not beta.
 Hugo is no longer just an afterthought to a Jekyll CMS: it’s an indelible feature of our platform.
 Hugo’s lightning-fast build speeds and CloudCannon’s intuitive editing interfaces are a match made in heaven.
-We love how our users are using CloudCannon to get the most out of Hugo, and using Hugo to get the most out of CloudCannon.&nbsp;
+We love how our users are using CloudCannon to get the most out of Hugo, and using Hugo to get the most out of CloudCannon.

 Of course, we’ll continue to polish the Hugo experience.
 We set high standards for ourselves, and we’re always looking to improve and refine everything we make.
 For some *extremely* complex sites, it may take you a bit of ‘squishing’ (to drop in a particularly technical term) to get it to play nicely with the CloudCannon interface.
 But in general, we're confident that you will get a great out-of-the-box experience maintaining your site on CloudCannon.